Source of Income Discrimination FAQ

 Does this mean a landlord must rent to a tenant who does not meet their screening criteria?

 No. A landlord can still have whatever lawful screening criteria they desire, including screening for credit scores and previous evictions.
-A landlord can also still have a required income-to-rent ratio, if all sources of income available at the time of application are included in the calculation in consistent manner among all applicants.
+A landlord can also still have a required income-to-rent ratio, if all sources of income available at the time of application are included in the calculation in a consistent manner among all applicants.

 No. Landlords can set rents at whatever level they desire and can enforce leases regardless of a tenant’s source of income.